imaginewarmgun/kopia/README.md

 - `VAULT_PATH`: Path of a directory that has cert and key files in it
 - `REPO_NAME`: Used to name cert and key files

-To run Kopia repository server using Docker compose:
+To run Kopia repository server:
 ```
 docker compose up
 ```